 The occupational therapist can make suggestions about any equipment or home adjustments that can make your relative or friend more comfortable.
 They can also help to make your relative or friend as independent as possible, for as long as possible.
-This is done by making sure they can do everyday tasks like bathing and dressing, eating and drinking, working (if possible), and are able to enjoy any leisure activities.
+This is done by making sure they can do everyday tasks like bathing and dressing, eating and drinking, working (if possible) and enjoying leisure activities.